socrata-platform/balboa/balboa-client-dispatcher/README.md

  an example of required properties.
 Notice balboa.dispatcher.types value is a comma separated list of

 ```
- # Declare the desired client types you want to utilize
+ # Declare the desired client types you want to utilize in a comma separated list.
  balboa.dispatcher.types = "jms,kafka"
+ # All failed client writes will fall into this directory.
+IE. "path/to/directory/jms"
  balboa.emergency.backup.dir = "path/to/directory"

- # You must define the required properties for each desired client
- # For JMS.
+ # Client Specific Configuration Details

+ # Client Type: JMS
  # Where is the activemq server.
  balboa.jms.activemq.server = "server:port"
  # Where is the activemq server.
  balboa.jms.activemq.queue = "queue"

- # For Kafka
+ # Client Type: KAFKA
  # List of Kafka brokers for pulling down metadata
  balboa.kafka.brokers = "server1:port1,server2:port2,server3:port3"
  # Kafka Topic
  balboa.kafka.topic = "some_topic"
 ```

 Include the MetricLoggerToDispatcher trait in your class, object, or other trait.
 Then call MetricLogger() to get a